CCantale/Cpp_Raycasting_Engine/README.md

 # Ray (2023)
-Simple engine to make and then navigate 3D maps à la Wolfenstein3D, made entirely in C++, using SDL2 to handle graphics.
+Simple engine to make and then navigate 3D maps à la Wolfenstein3D, made entirely in C++ using the SDL2 library to handle graphics.

 It's pretty rough, but very cute also <3